gschaumb/team03-capstone/docs/index.md

 - **Financial Analysis**: Integrates financial insights into a concise two-sentence summary focusing on key financial facts and trends.

 **Objective**:
 - Succinct summaries that highlight key information and financial figures from the relvant document chunks.
+Suitable for financial reports where key figures and statements can be scattered across documents, but where the primary focus should be on the most relevant document.
+The broader context window helps in gathering comprehensive insights where financial data can be informed by adjacent information.

 ### Integration Agent - Final Summary Integration

 **Summarization Strategy**:
-- **Comprehensive Integration**: Combines summaries from all agents, using a prompt that directs the LLM to answer the query with a response reflecting relevant underlying data.
+- **Comprehensive Integration**: Combines summaries from all agents, using a prompt that directs the LLM to answer the query with a response reflecting the relevant provided data.

 **Objective**:
-- To provide a comprehensive and nuanced overview of the diverse data, attempting to provide users with a response that aids in complex decision-making processes across various document types.
+- To provide a comprehensive and nuanced overview of the diverse data, attempting to provide users with an answer to their query that aids in complex decision-making processes across various document types.